Geography of Niue

 Niue is a small, oval island in the South Pacific Ocean, to the east of Tonga.
 It has an area of 260 square kilometres, and a coastline of 64 km.
-It claims an exclusive economic zone of 200 nm, and a territorial sea of 12 nm.
+It claims an exclusive economic zone of 200 nautical miles, and a territorial sea of 12 nautical miles.
 It is one of world's largest coral islands.

 Climate

 Niue's climate is tropical, modified by south-east trade winds.
 Cyclones pose a natural hazard.